 Picture copyright: Wikipedia Commons public domain

-Are you familiar with managerial planning to draw optimal results when exporting and selling your agri-food products to Japan?Agri-food sector is one of the three areas where the EU expect to make the
+Are you familiar with legal procedures to fully comply with when exporting and selling agri-food products to Japan?Agri-food sector is one of the three areas where the EU expect to make the greatest

 This website and related activities are managed by the EU-Japan Centre for Industrial Cooperation, a joint venture between the European Commission's Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) and the Japanese Government's Ministry of Economy, Trade & Industry (METI).